Railroads have quite a history in New England.

 The bikes are all aluminum, with the exception.

-I mean, they don't rumble on the at all.
+I mean, they don't rumble on the tracks at all.

 Yep.